 In some cases, people may ask for a share in the business or to be paid part of your profits on top of the loan.

 Peer-to-peer lending lets you leverage the business community instead.
 You may find a loan through a colleague or mentor.

 P2P lending is still relatively new, but it’s like asking friends and family for loans.
 It’s often conducted through a more informal network, and you may be able to secure more favorable terms.

 Crowdfunding is another way of leveraging your network to raise funds.
 People you know may rally together to help you achieve a specific aim.
 There are business-specific crowdfunding sites, which connect you with potential donors.

 Other Loan Types

 There are a few more types of alternative business loans.
-One is the short-term loan, which is generally paid back.
+One is the short-term loan, which is generally paid back within 18 months.

 Short-term loans offer flexibility, since they don’t require the same paperwork.
 Their repayment terms are also flexible, which is great news for business owners.
 They’re often the loan of choice for funding growth.